HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 24: May 14, 2020

+**Today's Progress**:  Worked on HTML, CSS and Javascript

+**Thoughts:** Continued working on building a Diner menu and flow using Vanilla Javascript with Math package of Lodash library, html and css.
+Still in progress, not completed yet.
+This exercise must follow several rules including giving a possible fixed price menu or a total of separate items.
+There may also be responses from the virtual waitress.

+**Link(s) to work:** [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner)

 # Day 23: May 13, 2020

 **Today's Progress**:  Worked on Javascript Exercises and some Python3 Exercises